Guide to finding patents, based on the collections of the State Library of Victoria

 (b) the inventor’s name

-(c) the date the patent was registered
+(c) the year the patent was registered

 (d) the nature of the invention (e.g. sheep shears)

-Step 2 – or, determine the geographic location and date, by checking number and date sequences for different Country and State collections [see Patents Guide]
+You can determine the geographic location and date, by checking number and date sequences for different Country and State collections [see Patents Guide]

 Step 4 - retrieve patent from relevant collection (print or online)